This page gives information about medication that can stabilise the highs and lows of your mood. These are often known as mood stabilisers.

 If you do not feel you are being listened to then you could try and get help from an advocate.
 An advocate can help you to make your voice heard.
 They can talk to professionals to make sure you get the right help and treatment.

-Click here to find out more about advocacy here.
+You can find out more about ‘Advocacy’ by clicking here.

 If you take mood stabilisers you may find that you get side effects.
 Some side effects may only last for a short time or become easier to cope with.
 If you are worried about the side effects of your medication, speak to your doctor.
 Sometimes a lower dose or changing your medication will reduce side effects.